regitting/house-price-predictor/README.md

     python src\train.py
     python src\predict.py --csv data\your_file.csv

+# 5. See results:
-# 5. Run show_predictions.ipynb to see results
+    Run show_predictions.ipynb notebook to see results

 # NOTE:
 - The demo only uses 1000 rows from California.